-- Can be used in harsh environments on the Moon. - Figure 3.17: Lunar base connected by 6G (UC2-1). - Can be maintained remotely.
+• Can be used in harsh environments on the Moon.

+Figure 3.17: Lunar base connected by 6G (UC2-1).

+• Can be maintained remotely.

-- (T3) Design and allocation of frequency utilization considering propagation on the lunar surface - (T1) Wireless optical communications and terahertz technology are active due to the lack of air. - (T2) Ultra Massive Connectivity technology for communication of vital data, etc. - (T4) Requires communication equipment that is resistant to radiation on the Moon - (T5) An atomic clock built into the local 6G base station enables positioning on the lunar surface using radio waves. - (T4) Providing communication services in cooperation with a private mobile operator - (T6) Security needs to be higher than ground level - (T4) 6G Base Station with Software Defined Radio (SDR) Installed on lunar surface (lunar Surface Radio with Variable Frequency and modulation) - (T1) Fiber laying (multi-core fiber, laid during construction, buried in regolith) - (T4) Mineral, fuel, buried resources, and Transmission of financial information (encryption, security, time synchronization required)
+- (T3) Design and allocation of frequency utilization considering propagation on the lunar surface - (T1) Wireless optical communications and terahertz technology used due to the lack of air - (T2) Ultra-massive connectivity technology for communication of vital data, etc. - (T4) Requires communication equipment that is resistant to radiation on the Moon - (T5) An atomic clock built into the local 6G base station enables positioning on the lunar surface using radio waves - (T4) Providing communication services in cooperation with a private mobile operator - (T6) Security needs to be higher than on the ground - (T4) 6G base station with software defined radio (SDR) installed on lunar surface (lunar surface radio with variable frequency and modulation) - (T1) Fiber laying (multi-core fiber, laid during construction, buried in regolith) - (T4) Minerals, fuels, buried resources, and transmission of financial information (encryption, security, time synchronization required)

-(T4) Avoiding the effects of meteorites (tracking of debris and changing orbit by laser irradiation)
+(T4) Avoiding the effects of meteorites (tracking of debris and disrupting their orbits by laser irradiation)